Ports & Game Connections

 What is NAT?

-NAT (Network Address Translation) translates your internal IP to the outside world.
-On a LAN, this is usually fine, but some games (especially older P2P ones) hate it.
+NAT (Network Address Translation) maps your internal IP to the outside world.
+Some games (especially older P2P titles) care a lot about your NAT type.

 Our event network uses enterprise-grade NAT.
-You cannot change this.
-If you see Strict NAT, it is almost always your local firewall blocking the traffic.
+You cannot change the network NAT.
+If you see Strict NAT, it is almost always your local firewall blocking traffic.

 Which ports to check?

-If a game can’t find the server, check if your firewall allows traffic on these ports.
+If a game can’t find the server, make sure your firewall allows traffic on these ports.

 How to fix connection issues?